Microsoft has now announced Windows 365, their ‘Cloud PC’ service for businesses. What is a Cloud PC is and why you might use one.

 Microsoft’s Azure already offers Windows virtual or cloud machines for organizations and developers, charging by the hour.

 Cloud PC’s will come in various combinations of CPU power, memory and disk space.
-According to some reports, these are the possible options for a Cloud PC:

 Each plan will have a monthly price plus, perhaps, additional fees for use of CPU or bandwidth over certain levels.